surajnaik90/ai/GPUs/understanding-gpus.md

 # Understanding GPU

+## Facts

+- Photolithography : Billions of transistors are printed (patterned actually) on the silicon wafer.
+  UV light is passed through Mask, Lens before printing it on the silicon wafer.
+[ASML company] Mask has in what pattern to print.

 ## Commom terminologies

 - FP32 - Single precision floating point -  7 digits precision after decimal point